Home Page

 Horizontal prayer is that directed toward our everyday life, either to heal or help ourselves or others, or to change the future.
 This type of prayer is accomplished by us, and its effectiveness is determined by our beliefs and by the amount of energy we put into it.
 We each create our own experience of reality, the circumstances we find ourselves in, and through prayer properly understood we can change those circumstances.
 But it is the individual who changes the circumstances, not God and not the High Self.
 From them we only get the tools; they will not do the work for us.

-Copyright Aloha International 2008
+Copyright Huna International 2008

 palm isle